Master of Occupational Therapy

 - Small class ratios promoting development of close relationships with both faculty and peers.

 - An interdisciplinary educational curriculum where occupational & physical therapy students take classes and work together as commonly practiced in clinical settings.

 - Well-educated and experienced faculty who are attuned to student needs.

 - Multiple admissions per year - Fall, Spring, and Summer trimesters.

-- Both St. Augustine and San Marcos are ideal for student life with excellent recreational and cultural activities.
+- St. Augustine, Austin and San Marcos are ideal for student life with excellent recreational and cultural activities.

-- The total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers in 2010–2012 was 147 out of 163, which is a pass rate of 90%.
-During that 3-year time period, the program had 175 graduates.
+The total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers in 2011 - 2013 was 191 out of 204, which is a pass rate of 93.6 %.
+During this three year time period, the program had 229 graduates.

 *As a result of initial candidacy status, USAHS admitted students into the Texas Occupational Therapy Master's (MOT) Program starting September 2014.
 In spring 2015 the Texas campus MOT program was granted preaccreditation status, and is proceeding to the final step of the accreditation process.
 The completion of the accreditation process is scheduled to take place prior to graduation of the first class of students.